aghyadallogie/react-router-params/README.md

   - Setup your state with an empty posts array
   - Display a list of posts
-    - Use the typicode posts API
+    - Use the typicode posts API: [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts)
     - load the data in componentDidMount and store it in state

   - render all posts with just the title (not description)